eg0nSpengler/Client/CONTRIBUTING.md

 #### Git Flow

-The repository is structured using [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/).
-Basically we have five types of branches: the *master* branch, and the *develop* branch, are probably the only ones that are a concern.
-Additionally maintainers can make *release*, *feature*, and *hotfix* branches.
+The repository is roughly structured using [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/).
+There are five types of branches, only two of which are relevant for non-maintainers: the *master* branch, and the *develop* branch.
+Additionally, maintainers can make *release*, *feature*, and *hotfix* branches in this repository.

 The *master* branch always contains the latest released version.
 No one is allowed to push directly to the *master* branch, not even maintainers.
-The only exception is if structural changes need to applied to the repository.
+The only exception is if structural changes need to be applied to the repository.

 The *develop* branch will contain the latest accepted code.
 This is the branch that pull requests should merge into.
 Every once in a while the *develop* branch will be merged into *master*, and a new build will be released with the new changes.

-Maintainers may also create the following types of branches, and all of them should have [pull requests](#pull-requests) associated with them:
+Maintainers with write access are also free to create the following types of branches, and all of them should have [pull requests](#pull-requests) associated with them:
 * *hotfix* branches are created to quickly fix critical bugs found on the *master* branch.
-When the issue has been fixed they are merged directly into the *master* and *develop* branches.
+When the issue has been fixed, they are merged directly into the *master*, and *develop* branches.
 * *release* branches are used to test the changes before merging them into *master*.
 After branching, no new pull requests will be merged into it.
-Once the build is determined to be stable, it is merged into *master* and *develop*.
+Once the build is determined to be stable, it is merged into *master*, and *develop*.
 * *feature* branches branch off *develop* and contain any new changes, whether it be new art, code, bugfixes or tweaks.
-They are practically identical to forking the repository.
-They are merged into *develop* once the changes has been accepted.
+They are practically identical to forking the repository because they are also required to go through a pull request.
+They are merged into *develop* once the changes have been accepted.

 ### Pull Requests

-Pull requests allow the maintainers to verify that any changes are wanted and don't break the existing code, before they are merged into the latest version.
+Pull requests allow the maintainers to verify that any changes are wanted and don't break the existing code before they are merged into the latest version.
 Note that pull requests should merge from your own *develop* or *feature* branch into this repository's *develop* branch.

+Pull requests are mandatory for any changes and are required to be reviewed by maintainers and should pass any CI test.

 Here are some general guidelines for pull requests:
 * Fill in [the template](PULL_REQUEST_TEMPLATE.md)